GrinonBarrett/Taksidos/Core Rules/0=Basics/Conditions.md

 ##### Archblight
 Archblight is a condition not easily obtained and not easily lost.
 Multiple instances of archblight can be accrued.
 One afflicted by archblight suffers a -1 to spellchecks, counterspell checks, and saves against magic.
 The only way it can be removed, is to be lost like a wound by a magical effect which restores wounds.

+##### Blind
+A blind creature has disadvantage on attacks against creatures it cannot perceive (the ability to hear or feel a foe still allows it to perceive it just fine).
+It has disadvantage on checks or saves which would involve it sight normally.
+It also is incable of seeing a creture trying to hide.

 ##### Dazed
 The creature may perform only a single movement, a single rotation, and must forfeit its turn during either action phase.
 Additionally, there is a 50% chance it simply loses its reaction when trying to use a reaction.